aayushjr/HybridCLAUS/README.md

-# Are All Frames Equal?
-Active Sparse Labeling for Video Action Detection
+# Hybrid Active Learning via Deep Clustering for Video Action Detection

-Video action detection requires annotations at every frame, which drastically increases the labeling cost.
-In this work, we focus on efficient labeling of videos for action detection to minimize this cost.
-We propose active sparse labeling (ASL), a novel active learning strategy for video action detection.
+Per frame annotation of labels for video action detection is an expensive task that increases labeling cost as the dataset increases.
+In this work, we expand on prior work and focus on hybrid labeling approach - rank videos and select sparse (high utility) frames from those videos using active learning to minimize labeling cost.
+We propose Clustering-Aware Uncertainty Scoring (CLAUS) approach, a novel hybrid active learning strategy for labeling data to be used in video action detection task.

 ## Project page

-Visit the project page [HERE](https://sites.google.com/view/activesparselabeling/home) for more details.
+Visit the project page [HERE](https://sites.google.com/view/activesparselabeling/home/claus) for more details.

 ## Description

-This is an implementation for the NeurIPS 2022 paper titled: Are All Frames Equal?
-Active Sparse Labeling for Video Action Detection.
+This is an implementation for the CVPR 2023 paper titled: Hybrid Active Learning via Deep Clustering for Video Action Detection.

 ## Pre-requisites
 - python >= 3.6